Lae-Alfheim/open.sh/README.md

 - Detect if missing any required or wanted packages
 - add support for other browser like firefox, librewolf, brave, lynx, links, etc...
 Including detecting witch is installed
+- add support for other media viewer vlc, (idk), etc...
 - proxychains better support and easy off switch
 - add config in config for newsboat, and commited out
 - add availablity for both gnu and openbsd netcat